papiroi/church-reservation/README.md

 # Church Reservation
-Church Reservation System for Tarlac Cathedral
+Church Reservation System for St. Augustine Parish Church

 How to install?